How I built this portfolio with Claude Code

 Exploring options in parallel with worktrees

 This changed how I think about design exploration in code.
 Instead of committing to a direction early, I could have three running simultaneously.
 Sometimes one was clearly better.
-Sometimes I'd cherry-pick components from two branches and merge the best of each.
+Sometimes I would cherry-pick components from two branches and merge the best of each.
 The cost of exploration dropped significantly once I stopped treating each direction as a throwaway experiment and started treating it as a real, reviewable artifact.

 Where Claude Code needs steering